Floods From Basement Stairways Near Elliot Lake, North Bay, Sudbury

 Understanding how hatchway doors are designed can help you see how they leak.

 Hatchway entrances are typically constructed separately from the foundation walls.
 This entryway is usually designed as a concrete shell that's bolted on to the foundation walls after they're built.
 Often, stairs will come already built into the pre-cast entryway.

 After the hatchway is installed in place, metal doors are fixed on top.
 If necessary, the stairs are built inside, and the construction is completed.
 These hatchways are usually not sealed to the foundation walls.

 Our solutions install quickly and are backed by a written lifetime warranty!
-To schedule your basement waterproofing quote free of charge and with NO obligation, contact us today!
+To schedule your basement waterproofing quote, contact us today!
 We serve throughout Ontario, including Elliot Lake, North Bay, Sudbury and many surrounding areas nearby.

 (Above) A hatchway entrance constructed separately from the rest of the home.
 This makes it vulnerable to flooding from many different areas.

 (Below) This diagram of a flooding hatchway entrance shows how water flows in from around the hatchway doors, through wall cracks, and where the hatchway door and your foundation walls meet.

 Hatchway entrances leak from three critical points:

 1. Underneath Metal Hatchway Doors